digitalocean/marketplace-partners/README.md

-# marketplace-partners
+# Marketplace Partners
-Scripts, documentation, and other resources for DigitalOcean Marketplace partners
+Automation tooling, documentation, and other resources for DigitalOcean Marketplace partners.